-When I was a young soccer player I would get offended sometimes when I was moved from the central midfield to the outside.
+New soccer position: When I was a young soccer player I would get offended sometimes when I was moved from the central midfield to the outside.
 I used to think I was being demoted, as if I done something wrong.
+However, even some of the best players in the world have to adjust to a new position, especially when a new manager takes over.
+And then look at someone like Alphonso Davies, who went from playing forward in the MLS to outside back in the Bundesliga for Bayern Munich.

 I’d play then player harder to win back my central midfield position – show the coach that he shouldn’t have moved me.
 I viewed the wide midfielder position as rather unimportant, when compared to the central midfielder role – the central player always saw the soccer ball and more or less runs the show.

 The truth is, it’s more about what you make of the position and how productive you can be in that position.
 It doesn’t really matter where you play on the field.
 Cristiano Ronaldo or Lionel Messi often float out wide or move into spaces where they can receive the soccer ball.
 The position they play isn’t as fixed – they find the ball.
-They always want and ask for the ball.
+They always want and ask for the soccer ball.

 The ability to adjust and play different roles or positions on the soccer field becomes even more important as you get older and play at a higher level.
 It’s advantageous to you as a player able to be play multiple positions.
 You’re less likely to be left out of the starting eleven if you can play one or two different positions.
-Moreover, you might find more success in that new position.
+Moreover, you might find more success in that new position, again, as was the case for Alphonso Davies.

 Quick tips if you’re moved to a new position: